M. Emmet Walsh: Legacy and accolades

 In 1998, the Clarkson Alumni Association presented Walsh with its Golden Knight Award.

 Critic Nicolas Rapold called Walsh "a consummate old pro of the second-banana business", while movie critic Roger Ebert hailed him as "the poet of sleaze".
 Ebert also fabricated his "Stanton-Walsh Rule": "No movie featuring either Harry Dean Stanton or M. Emmet Walsh in a supporting role can be altogether bad."
 Walsh was "ham-faced, heavyset" and "often played good old boys with bad intentions".

 In 2018, Walsh was inducted into the Character Actor Hall of Fame by his Blade Runner co-star Harrison Ford.
 Later in the same ceremony, he received the Chairman's Lifetime Achievement Award.

 Walsh established the Blarney Fund Education Trust in 1979 to provide scholarships for college to needy high school graduates in the Swanton, Vermont, area.

-Personal life and death
+Personal life

 Walsh had a reputation for generosity and wry wit.
 He habitually distributed two-dollar bills to the set's crew, with some advice: "Don't spend it, and you'll never be broke."

+Death

 Walsh died of cardiac arrest at Northwestern Medical Center in St. Albans, Vermont, on March 19, 2024, three days before his 89th birthday.